切换至 "中华医学电子期刊资源库"

 引用本文:

 Huayi Wang, Chongfei Yang, Yongfeng Chen, Qiang Sun, Jinyu Zhu, Dawei Zhang, Qingsheng Zhu.
-Treatment of culture-negative periprosthetic joint infection after total knee arthroplasty[J].
+Treatment of culture-negative periprosthetic joint infection after total knee arthroplasty[J/OL].
 Chinese Journal of Joint Surgery(Electronic Edition), 2021, 15(06): 680-686.

 目的